How To Manage IBS in Children with Success

 Sometimes, parents can come in and say, you know, I need to go on a low FODMAPs diet for my child.
 My child has got gut issues.
 And then when I go through my assessment, I realise that their child’s problems may not be resolved using the low FODMAPs diet.

-And perhaps it’s just a matter of substituting processed foods, some snacks, and increasing their fluid and their fibre intake.
+And perhaps it’s just a matter of substituting processed foods, and some snacks, and increasing their fluid and their fibre intake.

 And then swapping certain foods and increasing more vegetables and fruit in their diet.
 So sometimes it’s just a matter of looking at what they’re currently eating even before trying the FODMAPs diet.